jump-dev/JuMP.jl/FAQ.md

 setValue(x[3], 2.0)
 ```

-If you don't set the value of a variable, the behaviour is solver-dependent.
+If you don't set the value of a variable, the behavior is solver-dependent.
 Some solvers attempt to "complete" solutions that aren't completely specified.